havillj/eve-x/README.md

 The following four directories should be specified in `config.py`:

 ```
-ROOT_DIR = '/Volumes/Data/'              # root directory where all data files related to EVE will be located
+ROOT_DIR = '/Volumes/Data/'              # root directory where all data files related to EVE-X will be located
 SPECIMENS_DIR = ROOT_DIR + 'specimens/'  # path to original specimen BAM files
 RESULTS_DIR = ROOT_DIR + 'results/'      # path where all results should be written
 BLASTDB_DIR = ROOT_DIR + 'blastdb/'      # path to blast databases